cervoise/blog/certifications/SLAE/Exo5-Metasploit_payloads.md

 Payload size: 68 bytes
 ```

-We can notice that the stageless payload have the same size for both cases.
+We can notice that the stageless payload has the same size for both cases.

 ## Payload